Traveling with Children to Vietnam

 Suggestions for traveling with children to Vietnam.

-We brought our then seven year old twin daughters along on our trip last fall to adopt our two baby boys.
-It was the trip of a lifetime, and even though we couldn't afford it (and are still paying for it!) it was the best decision ever for our family.
-We felt that since the girls had only shared us with each other for many years, that it would be a huge adjustment for them to absorb two little attention getters at once!
-We wanted them to feel as much a part of the process as possible, and they did.
-I believe it was a critical part of us becoming a family together -- sharing the hotel rooms, experiencing the culture, eating the foods.
-Plus their brothers will be able to hear in the future, what Vietnam was like from a child's perspective.
+When we adopted our two baby boys, we brought our then seven year old twin daughters along on our trip.
+It was the trip of a lifetime!
+Even though we couldn't afford it (and are still paying for it!), it was the best decision ever for our family.
+We felt that it would be a huge adjustment to absoour daughters rb two little attention getters at once!
+We wanted them to feel as much a part of the process as possible - and they did.
+I believe it was a critical part of us becoming a family together -- sharing the hotel rooms, experiencing the culture, and eating the foods.
+Plus their brothers will be able to hear in the future what Vietnam was like from a child's perspective.

-In the usual situation, you will attend the G&R (Greeting and Receiving) ceremony, then the remaining paperwork can be completed by one parent.
-(Our daughters say when WE adopted the boys, rather than when YOU adopted the boys, since they were there.)
-In our situation, I stayed at the hotel with the kids while my husband did the running to the immigration office to file for the passport, etc. They never went along to that part.
-We all went along for the visa interview, and the ODP (Orderly Departure Program) staff was very nice to both of the girls -- gave them gum, etc. I think they did their best to get us out of there quickly because they knew it was challenging for us with four kids in tow.
+In our situation, I stayed at the hotel with the kids, while my husband did the running to the immigration office to file the paperwork.
+We all participated in the major adoption events.
+The staff was very nice to both of the girls -- gave them gum, etc. I think they did their best to get us out of there quickly because they knew it was challenging for us with four kids in tow.

 Both of the girls loved the cyclo rides, the people (who were fascinated by them), the restaurants--all of it.
 In fact, one of my daughters states boldly at age eight that she is honeymooning in Vietnam no matter what her future husband says!
 (Her previous choice was Hawaii).
 We hired a nanny for the last couple of days of our trip so that we could go out into the provinces comfortably with the girls and explore -- usually we stayed close to Hanoi, or took short side trips.
 Vietnamese young adults that spent special time with them gave them each a Vietnamese name, which they are both very proud of to this day.
 They wear their ao dai's to church and anywhere else that I will let them.